PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Public objects
 ~~~~~~~~~~~~~~

 In the `Object properties`_ section we mentioned the ``public`` property of an object.
 It is a `design time property <#design-time-object-properties>`_ used to publish the objects beyond its context.
-To publish objects is needed to access a particular objects outside the ``create`` method.
-The concept is simple, for each public object is created an instance field that reference it.
+To publish objects is needed to access particular objects outside the ``create`` method.
+The concept is simple, for each public object is created an instance field that references it.
 These public fields follow the format ``f<ObjectName>``, for example, if the object ``star`` is marked as public a field ``fStar`` is generated:

 .. code-block:: javascript
 	:emphasize-lines: 6,13